Businesses urged to increase financial monitoring as a result of Covid-19

-Many businesses will be facing increased financial pressure as a result of the COVID-19 pandemic.
-Registered Persons must be aware of the financial pressures affecting their business and increased financial monitoring should become an integral part of their governance procedures.
+Many businesses will be facing increased financial pressure as a result of the Covid-19 pandemic.
+Businesses need to be aware of the financial pressures affecting them and should make increased financial monitoring an integral part of their governance procedures.

-We expect all Registered Persons to be able to demonstrate that due consideration is given to the financial position of the business and its client entities so that, in the event of financial difficulties, the Registered Person engages at the earliest opportunity with their Supervisor.
+We expect all regulated businesses to be able to demonstrate that they give due consideration to their financial position and their client entities so that, in the event of financial difficulties, they engage at the earliest opportunity with their Supervisor.

 - Regular full board meetings are held considering the Registered Person’s financial position.
 These are accurately documented in full detail